Youth United for Community Action (YUCA) is hiring a new Executive Director!

-Organizational Development Activities: Participate in organizational development activities including but not limited to staff development, staff meetings, retreats, fundraising, and program support.
-Be an active mentor to youth of color.
+Lead, Implement and Coordinate Organizational Development: Shepherd organizational development activities including but not limited to strategic plans, organizational development, staff development, staff meetings, retreats, fundraising, and program support/direction.
+Safeguard YUCA’s mission and be a mentor to young people of color.

-· Experience supervising, working with and mentoring high school youth a must
+· Experience supervising a small staff; working with and mentoring high school youth a must

 · Computer skill a must